MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 Review and decide the right retention period to avoid unintentional costs.
 Azure Log Analytics provides a workspace environment to query logs interactively.
 You can export logs periodically to external locations such as Azure Data Explorer or archive logs in a storage account for a cheaper storage option.

 To learn more, see [Monitor usage and estimated costs in Azure Monitor](/azure/azure-monitor/usage-estimated-costs).

-### Auto-scale for IoT Hub unit adjustment

-Each IoT Hub unit has a threshold for the number of messages.
-Adjusting the number of IoT Hub units dynamically helps to optimize the cost when the message volume fluctuates.
-You can implement an auto-scale service that automatically monitors and scales your IoT Hub service.
-IoT Hub provides [a customizable Azure Function sample](/samples/azure-samples/iot-hub-dotnet-autoscale/iot-hub-dotnet-autoscale/) to implement auto-scale capability.
-You can use your own custom logic to optimize IoT Hub tier and number of units.

 ## Next steps